j9t/little-books/manuscript/website-quality-control.md

 ### Layout and Design Consistency

-Normally filed under other categories, consistency-checking is also a key factor in website quality control.
+Normally filed under other categories, consistency-checking is also a factor in website quality control.
 What is it normally filed under?
 Browser testing.
 That’s, as we’ve noticed, a misnomer: We’re not testing browsers, we’re testing the layout and design of our websites for consistency across browsers and devices.

-Making this little differentiation makes clear what tools we can use: browser and device emulators, of which there are plenty.
-The testing landscape has changed significantly over the years, and although it has become a challenge to test for the slew of devices, web-based tools that allow quick comparisons have matured to the extent that we have to install fewer user agents than we used to.
-(The normalization and unification of rendering engines has contributed to improvements, too, considering that [WebKit](https://www.webkit.org/) ~~is~~ was by far the most common engine [nowadays, it’s Blink].)
+The differentiation makes clear what tools we can use: browser and device emulators, of which there are plenty.
+That testing landscape has changed significantly over the years.
+Although it has become a challenge to test for the slew of devices, web-based tools that allow quick comparisons have matured to the extent that we have to install fewer user agents than we used to.

+(The change to always up-to-date, evergreen browsers as well as “consolidation” of rendering engines have led to improvements, too.
+For example, consider how [WebKit](https://www.webkit.org/) ~~is~~ was by far the most common engine [nowadays, it’s [Blink](https://en.wikipedia.org/wiki/Blink_(browser_engine))].)

 To test layout and design, we can use tools and services like the following: